 The Bible remains the most ambiguous to this day scholars and theologists to debate on a number of discrepancies.
-Actually, many parts of the Bible have been confirmed to be true by science.
+Actually, all its entirety of the Bible, like other religious writings, is not scientifically confirmed, can be open to clarification.
 As for others, well, not quite.
 In fact, some parts of the Bible remain a complete mystery.

 Are you curious to learn what the